sc-miracle/miracle-reproducibility/README.md

 signac ==1.6.0

-# Continual Integrationn of snRNA-seq data (DHCM)
+# Continual Integration of snRNA-seq data (DHCM)

 ## Processing data

 For quality control, please see `reproducibility-code/result2-DCM_HCM/proprocess_dcm_hcm.ipynb`.

-Generating 42 bathes of data (in this experiement, all batches are considered with the same features):
+Generating 42 bathes of data (in this experiment, all batches are considered with the same features):

 ```bash
 Rscript preprocess/combine_subsets.R --task dcm_hcm